If you are looking for ways to make more money with your music dig in!

 - Cover song requests

-- Custom Happy Birthday songs on social media
+- Custom Happy Birthday videos on social media

 We touched on merchandise a bit in Part 2, but we just wanted to reinforce the idea that unique and exclusive merchandise offers can bring in a lot of revenue.